 Pressure Cooker Applesauce

-This easy homemade pressure cooker applesauce recipe is flavorful and a great healthy snack for kids as well as adults.
-Sprinkled with cinnamon with some oats inside for texture and fiber it’s a great way to use fresh apples and turn it into a healthy dessert everyone will love.
+Easy homemade Instant Pot Ninja Foodi pressure cooker applesauce recipe is flavorful and a great healthy snack with cinnamon is a great way to use fresh apples to turn them into a healthy dessert everyone will love.

 Equipment